 this reason, most Japanese quite easily incorporate Shinto into their way of

 life alongside Buddhism and even elements of Christianity without feeling

 a strong attachment to or having a passionate belief in any of them.
 Shinto is practiced at

-Buddhist temples by the torii gates that mark the entrance (photo).
+Buddhist o-tera (temples) by the distinctive torii gates that mark the entrance (photo).

 Shinto followers worship a huge array of kami (gods or spirits) which personify

 all aspects of nature, such as the sky, the earth, heavenly bodies, and natural phenomena.

 Sacred objects, such as rocks or trees, can be recognized by the shimenawa ropes and white

 paper strips attached to them.
 Many of the matsuri